tflori/miracle-conky/README.md

 So the result was to have everything in the lua hook (text, icons, graphs, bars).
 The reason for this script was to have the same configuration file on each machine (desktop, notebook).
-It automatically detects the amound of cpu cores, the network, the network speed, the mounted drives and if a battery is available.
+It automatically detects the amount of CPU cores, the network, the network speed, the mounted drives and if a battery is available.

 ## Requirements

 This conky configuration needs a conky with lua support and the libraries cairo and imlib2.

-I tested, developed and using it with gnome 3.26 in manjaro linux using the package `conky-lua-nv`.
+I tested, developed and using it with gnome 3.26 in Manjaro Linux using the package `conky-lua-nv`.

 ## Install